schogini/docker_advanced_networking/docker_advanced_networking.md

 [Execute the below command to enter the terminal of running container nw12-box] docker exec -ti nw12-box bin/bash

 [Execute the below command inside the nw12-box terminal session to try pinging nw-box1.
-You will see that this succeeds as these containers have a shared network attached, which is net1.] ping nw-box1
+You will see that this succeeds as these containers have a shared network, which is net1.] ping nw-box1

+[Press Ctrl+C to stop the ping execution.]
+Ctrl+C

 [Execute the below command inside the nw12-box terminal session to try pinging nw-box2.
-You will see that this succeeds as these containers have a shared network attached, which is net2.] ping nw-box2
+You will see that this succeeds as these containers have a shared network, which is net2.] ping nw-box2

+[Press Ctrl+C to stop the ping execution.]
+Ctrl+C

 [Now execute the below command to exit from the terminal session of container nw12-box.] exit